cvmfs/doc-cvmfs/cpt-repo.rst

 CernVM-FS supports garbage-collected repositories that automatically remove unreferenced data objects and free storage space.
-This feature needs to be enabled on the Stratum 0 and automatically scans the repository’s catalog structure for unreferenced objects both on the Stratum 0 and the Stratum 1 installations on every publish respectively snapshot operation.
+This feature needs to be enabled on the Stratum 0 and automatically scans the repository's catalog structure for unreferenced objects both on the Stratum 0 and the Stratum 1 installations on every publish respectively snapshot operation.